 Whitefish is a generic catchall phrase referring to any fish with light-colored flesh.

 You can use any type of smoked white-fleshed fish.
 As long as it’s fresh and local, it’ll be fantastic.

 What to look for when selecting fish for smoked whitefish dip

-- I’m going to say that for smoked whitefish dip, I tend to avoid fish that’s very flaky and tender (softer).
-Instead, look for a medium firm textured fish and ask your fishmonger if you’re not sure.
+- For smoked whitefish dip, I look for a medium-firm textured fish; ask your fishmonger if you’re not sure.

-- I also prefer not to use a premium fish for fish dip and generally stick with more moderately priced seafood.
-For this recipe, I used smoked kingfish instead of Mahi-Mahi because the price difference was about $5/pound.
+- I also generally stick with more moderately priced seafood.
+I used smoked kingfish instead of Mahi-Mahi for this recipe because the price difference was about $5/pound.

 Just a few examples of medium-firm texture whitefish

 - Brook Trout

 - Ocean Perch